scottefein/the-happiness-manifesto/README.md

     - I value openness and sharing in my community
     - I value an environment conducive to all levels of experience
     - I value software development as a craft
-    - I value respect and tolerance to all in my community
+    - I value respect, understanding, and tolerance towards all in my community
     - I welcome and respect new ideas and new ways of solving problems